Education Support Team

 Training and on-going support is also provided to staff within academies to help them manage their website and social media platforms.

-The Education team is led by Education Directors alongside a number of Senior Education Advisers and Education Advisers.
-The role of the team is to support and challenge academies to deliver good or better outcomes for children and young people.
+The Central Education team is led by Education Directors alongside a number of Senior Education Advisers.
+The main purpose of the Central Education Team is to monitor, challenge and crucially support and improve academy performance to deliver good or better outcomes for children and young people.
 The team aims to secure sustainable improvements focusing on outstanding leadership, pupil progression, behaviour, teaching and enrichment opportunities.
+The team believes passionately that every GAT child must have a good teacher and that continuing to improve the quality of learning and teaching across the Trust, is the focus of their work.

 The finance activities of the Trust are coordinated by the Central Finance Team, who provide the infrastructure and training to enable academy finance staff to meet the academies needs with regard to financial accounting and planning.
 This includes providing an accounting system of record and a budgeting and financial planning system for the Trust, with the Central Team supporting the daily needs of users and providing periodic training.